British Columbia

 A man wears a white hoodie in a garden with the words, 'Assholes Live Forever' on it.

 James Plover was charged with second-degree murder in relation to the attack on Friday, July 4, 2025.
+Court documents show he was convicted of uttering threats and assault by choking that same day.
 (James Plover/Facebook)

-Online court records show Plover was charged with uttering threats and assault by choking last year, but the charges were stayed, in a case that was identified as concerning intimate partner violence.
+Online court records show Plover was charged in June 2024 with uttering threats and assault by choking last year, and more charges were added the next month.
+CBC News has been unable to confirm who the alleged victim was in that case, but court documents indicated the case concerned intimate partner violence.

-He and the victim were involved in family law litigation, and also faced foreclosure proceedings launched by two separate banks.
+In addition, Plover and the alleged victim were involved in family law litigation and also faced foreclosure proceedings launched by two separate banks.

 A woman and a man smile on a sunny day.